Lease Extension Advice – How much does it cost?

 Want to Know What Your Lease Extension Will Cost?
 Call FREEPHONE 0800 14045 for Your Free Estimate

-On this website we can obviously only give general advice about the kind of costs you will need to think about when extending your lease.
+On this website we can obviously only give general legal advice about the kind of costs you will need to think about when extending your lease.

 However, our team understand that if you’re thinking of extending your lease but not quite sure whether it’s right for you now, or you are simply not sure whether you can afford the cost at the moment, what you really need is a rough idea of how much your lease extension will cost you.